MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/field-modifiers.md

 # XAML Field Modifiers in Xamarin.Forms

-_The `x:FieldModifier` namespace attribute specifies the access level for generated fields for named XAML elements._
+The `x:FieldModifier` namespace attribute specifies the access level for generated fields for named XAML elements.

-## Overview

 Valid values of the attribute are:

 - `private` – specifies that the generated field for the XAML element is accessible only within the body of the class in which it is declared.
 - `public`  – specifies that the generated field for the XAML element has no access restrictions.